forj-oss/docs/index.rst

 Welcome to Forj!
 ================
-Forj is a mean for software developers to get a continuous integration stack which is working out of the box, and can be installed anywhere in minutes.
+Forj is a mean for software developers to get a continuous integration (CI) / delivery (CD) tool stack which is working out of the box, and can be installed anywhere in minutes.
 That kind of environment is often refered to as a `forge <http://en.wikipedia.org/wiki/Forge_(software)>`_, a collaboration platform for software developers.

 Forj is Open Source (see the :doc:`/license`) and provides: